-On the night of 24 March 1944, a group of Allied soldiers undertook a daring escape from Stalag Luft III, an Axis-controlled prisoner-of-war camp in the town of Sagan, Germany, about 100 miles southeast of Berlin.
+On the night of 24 March 1944, a group of Western Allied airforce personnel undertook a daring escape from Stalag Luft III, an Axis-controlled prisoner-of-war camp in the town of Sagan, Germany, about 100 miles southeast of Berlin.

 They had been planning this night for the past year.
 Equipped with forged papers, some civilian clothes, and a train timetable, if successful, 200 of them would gain their freedom.